 Beyond the chunky main door, crumbling stuccoed plaster walls precede a stately iron-balustraded staircase and a pleasantly ramshackle courtyard.
-Spread over 2 floors, each of the 7 rooms is named after - and displays the artwork of - a former artist in residence.
+Spread over 2 floors, each of the 8 rooms displays the artwork of a former artist in residence.
 Breakfast is taken in the Club, a bright and airy space embracing 3 warming lounges that are lovely to relax in throughout the day, with board games and honesty bars.
 A 15-minute walk away, the Brody Studios is yet another string to the Brody bow: a hipster arts hub where you can eat, meet and drink, as well as enjoy whatever’s on the cultural programme, be it live jazz, a magician, a comedian or a literary dinner.
 Popular with actors, artists and creative sorts, Brody House will appeal to any couple looking for a romantic, yet slightly unorthodox, refuge.

 - Bespoke rooms with startlingly original furnishings and amazing art